Foul Drainage Design

 What are the consultations with the Environment Agency?

 The removal of fats, oils and grease (F.O.G.) should be considered when kitchen waste is being discharged to a drainage system.
 Careful consideration is needed to decide on the best method of controlling food waste and greases that may be contained within the waste water.
 The waste management strategy for the kitchen needs to be discussed with the client or kitchen specialist.
+A flood risk assessment may be required to consult the Environment Agency.

 It is standard practice to provide a grease trap close to any appliances producing f.o.g. such as wash-up sinks, dishwashers and some types of ovens.
 Where possible the trap should be positioned outside the building.